-Asparagus This market is steady.
-Supplies out of Mexico are good on small, standard, and large sizing.
-There are many more suppliers calling to make offers.
-Extra large and jumbo sizes will continue to be light throughout the week.
+Asparagus This market is steady to start the week.
+Supplies out of Mexico are very good on small, standard, and large sizing.
+Offers are being made.
 Peruvian product continues to have extra large and jumbos available if needed.
 The Peruvian product loads in Florida and LA.